Imtiaz-laskar/employee-attrition-risk-analysis/README.md

 This project uses a publicly available Employee Attrition dataset sourced from Kaggle.

-The dataset contains employee demographic, compensation, job satisfaction, tenure, department, job role, and work-related attributes used to analyze workforce attrition patterns.
+The dataset contains employee demographic, compensation, job satisfaction, tenure, departmental, and work-related attributes commonly used in workforce analytics and retention studies.

-### Dataset Characteristics
+### Dataset Overview

 | Metric | Value |
 |----------|----------|